 There are so many fun and healthy ways to incorporate plums into your diet.
 Plums make a great addition to so many baked goods, snacks and salads.
 Try adding this delicious fruit to:

 - ice pops

-Dried plums are super beneficial too, and like fresh plums, they can be added to a number of healthy dishes.
+Dried plums are available year-round.
+They are also beneficial to your health.
+Just like fresh plums, they can be added to a number of healthy dishes.
 They are soft, sweet and deeply flavored.
 Sometimes people mix prunes and port wine or brandy to intensify the flavor.
 Use dried plums, or prunes, in:

 - ice cream

 - pork dishes